quile/Womble/README.md

 [Latest info](http://wiki.github.com/quile/Womble/)

-This is a very early commit of a very nasty port from Perl of some very old code.

 > Don't use this unless you're very brave and/or
 > want to help!

-This code is under heavy development as of right now, May 13, 2010.
+This code is under heavy development as of right now, July 18, 2010.
 It is being ported at a fairly rapid rate from a Perl framework that is stable.
 This port can not be considered stable in any way at all.
 However, hopefully this will change soon.